-Stop engine and perform post run-up check as listed on the Predelivery Checklist (yellow sheet attached to this instruction Predelivery Checklist, page 85) to ensure machine is field-ready.
+Stop engine and perform post run-up check as listed on the Predelivery Checklist (yellow sheet attached to this instruction Predelivery Checklist, page 91) to ensure machine is field-ready.

-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before making adjustments to machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before adjusting machine.

 It may be necessary to adjust the knife after the run-up.
-Refer to 6.1.1 Adjusting Knife, page 71.
+Refer to 6.1.1 Adjusting Knife, page 76.